RaymondNalezitij/simple-blog/README.md

 You can add aditional admin users with command `php artisan add:admin <user_name> <email> <password>` and regular users with `php artisan add:user <user_name> <email> <password>`.
 You can easily populate database with fake users and fake posts - `php artisan bd:seed`.
-All fake users password is 'password'.
+All fake user's password is 'password'.

 To start backend server enter the command `php artisan serve`.